Víctor Pradera Larumbe: Dissident

 His deputy duties terminated, Pradera dedicated himself to family life, business and intellectual work.
 He remained engaged in party life, though his relations with local leadership deteriorated.
-In course of the 1910 electoral campaign he sought rapprochement with the mauristas and supported a stand-alone candidate; both were expelled from the party by its Gipuzkoan jefe, Tirso de Olazabal.
+In course of the 1910 electoral campaign he sought rapprochement with the mauristas and supported a stand-alone candidate; both were expelled from the party by its Gipuzkoan jefe, Tirso de Olazábal.
 Re-admitted in 1912, Pradera continued his career as an orator on public meetings.
 Addressing a wide range of issues, he was increasingly focused on confronting the emerging Basque national aspirations.
 As he gained a nationwide expert recognition, in 1917 de Romanones called him into extra-parliamentarian committee to discuss Catalan autonomy.
 Elected to the Cortes in 1918, he became the key Carlist speaker.
 Forging friendship with Antonio Maura, he nevertheless opposed grand but hazy coalitions aimed at preserving shaky stability of the late Restoration.
 Aware of the forthcoming revolutionary tide, he advocated a radical Traditionalist change.